Taj al-Din al-Subki: Islamic theology

 In his other well-known work on theology, "Al-Sayf al-Mashur fi Sarh 'Aqidat Abi Mansur," he demonstrated his mastery of theology by providing an in-depth explanation of Abu Mansur al-Maturidi's doctrine.
-From an Ash'arite perspective, it is regarded as the best published theological analysis of the Maturidi school.
+From an Ash'arite perspective, it is regarded as one of the major published theological analyses of the Maturidi school.
 The author discusses in detail the differences between Ash'aris and Maturidis, emphasising that they are mostly semantic in nature and that the two schools are one.